NogaibaySymbat/DAA1.NogaibaySymbat/README.md

 | **Closest Pair** | O(n²)        | O(n²)      | O(1)           |

+Results and Analysis
+After running tests on arrays of different sizes, we made the following observations:
+MergeSort and QuickSort grow approximately as O(n log n).
+QuickSort is often slightly faster on small arrays, but it has a higher recursion depth, and its performance is more dependent on the pivot.
+QuickSelect shows linear time on average for selecting the kth element and does not require a complete sort.
+Closest Pair (naive) confirms quadratic complexity: the number of comparisons grows ~n², which makes the algorithm heavy on large data sets.

 Conclusion

-During this assignment IЖ
-implemented four algorithms: MergeSort, QuickSort, QuickSelect, and Closest Pair of Points;

-developed a metric system to measure the number of comparisons and the maximum recursion depth;

-wrote JUnit 5 tests to verify correctness;

-ran performance measurements and confirmed the expected behavior:
-MergeSort and QuickSort scale as O(n log n), QuickSelect runs in O(n) on average, and Closest Pair follows O(n²).
+During this assignment IЖ implemented four algorithms: MergeSort, QuickSort, QuickSelect, and Closest Pair of Points; developed a metric system to measure the number of comparisons and the maximum recursion depth; wrote JUnit 5 tests to verify correctness; ran performance measurements and confirmed the expected behavior: MergeSort and QuickSort scale as O(n log n), QuickSelect runs in O(n) on average, and Closest Pair follows O(n²).
 This work helped me better understand the practical side of algorithm analysis, taught me how to measure key performance characteristics, and compare them with theoretical complexity.